bevyengine/rfcs/rfcs/45-stageless.md

 Occasionally, you may find yourself yearning for more complex system control flow than "every system runs once in a loop".
 When that happens: **reach for an exclusive and run a schedule in it.**

-The `App` can store multiple `Schedules` in a `HashMap<Box<dyn ScheduleLabel>, Schedule>`.
-This is used for the enter and exit schedules of states, but can also be used to store mutate and access additional schedules.
-You can even mutate the schedule that you are in, although you cannot mutate systems that are currently running (leading to a runtime panic), as that would be UB.

-Within an exclusive system, you can freely use `Schedule::run(&mut world)`, applying each of the systems in that schedule a single time to the world of the exclusive system.
+Within an exclusive system, you can freely fetch the desired schedule from the `App` with the `&Schedules` (or `&mut Schedules`) system parameter and use `Schedule::run(&mut world)`, applying each of the systems in that schedule a single time to the world of the exclusive system.
 However, because you're in an ordinary Rust function you're free to use whatever logic and control flow you desire: branch and loop in whatever convoluted fashion you need!

 This can be helpful when: